nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 generated using the ISCE3 software (https://github.com/isce-framework/isce3).
 The dependency graph and brief descriptions of each L1/L2 product are below, which illustrates the upstream-to-downstream chain of the science products.
-This is useful because issues that appear in QA reports for a downstream product sometimes have their root cause traced back to the upstream input product.
+This is useful because an issue that appears in the QA report for a downstream granule can sometimes have its root cause traced back to the upstream input granule.
 For example, if a user sees an issue in a GUNW granule's QA report, they might look at the upstream RIFG and RSLC granules' QA reports for insight.

 ![Product Dependency Graph](images/product_dependency.jpg)